Compounded Semaglutide vs Ozempic

 For patients who cannot afford Ozempic, Novo Nordisk offers a patient assistance programme (NovoCare) and savings cards that can significantly reduce out-of-pocket costs for eligible commercially insured patients.

-Compounded Semaglutide vs Ozempic: Common Questions
+Compounded Semaglutide vs Ozempic: Frequently Asked Questions

 They share the same active molecule but are not the same product.
 Ozempic is FDA-approved, manufactured under validated GMP processes by Novo Nordisk, and carries full clinical data.
 Compounded semaglutide is produced by compounding pharmacies without FDA approval and variable quality controls.